BU offers new cardiac rehabilitation program

 In addition, participants will receive individualized instruction on cardiovascular risk reduction.

-The program will start Jan.
-31 and meet every Tuesday and Thursday.
-Class will be held from 6:30 to 7:30 a.m. and from 5 to 6 p.m.; however, other times may be offered.
+The program will start Aug.
+30 and meet every Tuesday and Thursday; optional Monday and Wednesday sessions may be available.
 A one-time enrollment and assessment fee of $30 will be charged.

 The membership fee is $120 for approximately 30 sessions during each fall and spring semester.
 Classes also will be available during the summer academic sessions at a fee of $100 for approximately 24 sessions.